AllanVikiru/DistributedObjectsWebServices/README.md

 [Install and Setup C# in VSCode](https://www.youtube.com/watch?v=Y7GMBmd1EAk)

 > Program Execution

 ```
 dotnet new console  // set up sample application

 dotnet run      // run main program (Program.cs)
-                // be sure to replace the sample Program.cs before applying that of the project

 ```
+*Note: only one Program.cs file can exist within one project - be sure to replace accordingly with the project